Aug. 31, 2023

 Understanding Deep Learning and Neural Networks

 Before delving into the intricate dance of deep learning and architecture, it's crucial to grasp the basics.
 Deep learning is a subset of machine learning inspired by the structure and function of the human brain, specifically, neural networks.
-These networks consist of layers of interconnected nodes or 'neurons.'
-Each connection has a weight, which adjusts as the network learns from data, helping it make decisions or predictions about new, previously unseen data.
+These networks make up layers of interconnected nodes or 'neurons.'
+Each connection has a weight, which adjusts as the network learns from data, helping it decide predictions about new, previously unseen data.

-Deep learning mimics human intuition in many ways but at a scale and speed that humans cannot match.
-It excels in recognizing patterns, parsing vast datasets, and drawing connections, making it particularly valuable in fields that revolve around creativity and complex decision-making – like architecture.
+Deep learning mimics human intuition but at a scale and speed that humans cannot match.
+It excels in recognizing patterns, parsing vast datasets, and drawing connections, making it particularly valuable in fields that revolve around creativity and complex decision-making–like architecture.

 Design Optimization and Evolution